Non-linear realizations and invariant action principles in higher gauge theory: Introduction

 On the other hand, first attempts of constructing non-abelian gauge theories with higher-degree differential forms were carried out in ref. \cite{Freedman:1980us} as generalizations of the Yang--Mills theory and non-linear sigma models that are able to describe the coupling of gauge fields to extended objects, such as strings or branes, in analogy to the standard coupling of vector fields to point particles.
 Later studies shown that, when gauging Lie algebras, the coupling of $p$-forms is compatible with spacetime locality only for abelian gauge groups \cite{Teitelboim:1985ya,Henneaux:1986ht}.
 The mathematical structure that describe the gauge symmetry of these theories is a Lie algebra.
-However, the presence of higher-degree forms as fundamental fields motivates to generalize Lie algebras to structures that naturally includes higher-degree forms in their gauging.
+However, the presence of higher-degree forms as fundamental fields motivates to generalize Lie algebras to structures that naturally include higher-degree forms in their gauging.
 Lie algebras can be extended to free differential algebras (FDAs) by means of their own topologial properties.
-They are extensions of the dual formulation of Lie algebras in terms of Maurer--Cart\'{a}n equations that are introduced by including differential forms of higher-degree as potentials, in analogy to the Maurer--Cart\'{a}n left-invariant one forms, and demanding a well-defined differential calculus in the corresponding manifold by means of the integrability condition $\mathrm{d}^{2}=0$ \cite{DAuria:1980cmy,DAuria:1982uck}.
-Their mathematical consistency allows an extension of the gauge principle that naturally includes differential forms of higher-degree in the field content a physical theory.
-This makes FDAs particularly relevant in the construction of supergravity theories in dimensionalities equal or higher than six, when the field contents of the theories require the presence of three-forms in order to fulfill the supersymmetry requirements of equal number of degrees of freedom in the bosonic and fermionic sectors \cite{castellani1991supergravity}.
-As it happens with Lie algebras, FDAs can be alternatively formulated in terms of a dual algebra.
-In the case of a FDA, such dual algebra, known as $L_{\infty}$ algebra, consists in a graded vector space equipped with a set of multilinear products that obey some specific rules of symmetry and antisymmetry, and the so-called $L_{\infty}$ identities \cite{Chevalley:1948zz,Hohm:2017pnh}.
+They are extensions of the dual formulation of Lie algebras in terms of Maurer--Cartan equations that are introduced by including higher-degree differential forms as potentials, in analogy to the Maurer--Cartan left-invariant one-forms, and demanding a well-defined differential calculus in the corresponding manifold by means of the integrability condition $\mathrm{d}^{2}=0$ \cite{DAuria:1980cmy,DAuria:1982uck}.
+Their mathematical consistency allows an extension of the gauge principle that naturally includes higher-degree differential forms in the field content a physical theory.
+This makes FDAs particularly relevant in the construction of supergravity theories in dimensionalities equal or higher than six, when the field contents require the presence of three-forms in order to fulfill the supersymmetry requirement of an equal number of degrees of freedom in the bosonic and fermionic sectors \cite{castellani1991supergravity}.
+As it happens with Lie algebras, FDAs can be alternatively formulated in terms of dual algebras.
+These algebras, known as $L_{\infty}$ algebras, consist in graded vector spaces equipped multilinear products that obey some specific rules of symmetry and antisymmetry, and the so-called $L_{\infty}$ identities \cite{Chevalley:1948zz,Hohm:2017pnh}.